 In this phase, the code is installed in the test environment to complete multiple types of testing, such as security tests, user acceptance tests, integration, and performance tests.

-In this phase, the build is ready for deployment on the production environment.
+In this phase, the build is ready for deployment in the production environment.

-In this stage, the infrastructure-as-Code supports in building of the production environment and then releases the build.
+In this stage, the infrastructure-as-Code supports the building of the production environment and then releases the build.

 In this phase, the release is live for use by customers.

 Monitoring the DevOps pipeline based on data collected from application performance, customer behavior, and so on occurs at this stage.

 The key objective of the DevOps approach is to surpass the traditional norms between the development operations teams to establish and create effective communication.
 Although there is a huge role of DevOps in digital transformation, many organizations are skeptical about adopting DevOps due to multiple reasons.
 In this blog, we have highlighted the six best DevOps practices for the year 2022 to make your journey of adopting DevOps as easy as possible.